Average connection time 25 secs

 Protein Soup Benefits

-Protein Soups provide over 22g of protein per serving which will contribute to the growth and maintenance of lean mass.
-Protein Soups provide just 2g of fat per serving making them ideal for anyone looking to reduce body fat but increase lean muscle mass.
+Protein Soups provide over 22g of protein per serving which will contribute to the growth and maintenance of muscle mass.
+Protein Soups provide just 2g of fat per serving making them ideal for anyone looking to increase muscle mass.
 Protein Soups are individually packaged into 50g sachets making them convenient to consume whenever, whether it be on the go, at work or at home.